danielgtaylor/shorthand/README.md

 The shorthand syntax supports the following features, described in more detail with examples below:

 - Superset of JSON (valid JSON is valid shorthand)
   - Optional commas, quotes, and sometimes colons
+  - Support for comments & trailing commas
 - Automatic type coercion
-  - Support for bytes, dates, and maps with non-string keys
+  - Support for bytes, datetimes, and maps with non-string keys
 - Nested object & array creation
 - Loading values from files
 - Editing existing data